 No self-respecting fan would arrive at a convention in just any old outfit.
 Lots of fans enjoy cosplay — dressing up in costume as your favorite character — but if you don’t have the time or the gumption for cosplay, you can still advertise your fandom in other ways.

 Take advantage of the Hot Topic Groupon Coupons or shop their clearance section for deep discounts.
 Hot Topic has a huge selection of t-shirts, dresses, tanks, hair bands and accessories from Harry Potter to Marvel to Adventure Time.
 Save money for a Comic Con by ordering more than one item at a time.
 That way, you pay less per item for shipping.

 Start a Collection

 Entertainment Earth carries merchandise for big fandoms, like Star Wars, and smaller ones, like The Venture Bros.
 After you start your collection, you can talk it up at the convention, and maybe even bring small items to trade or show off.
-Browse the Groupons for Entertainment Earth’s great gifts under $25 or get free shipping on specific collectibles and pre-orders.
+To save money for a Comic Con, check out the Groupon coupons for Entertainment Earth’s great gifts under $25 or get free shipping on specific collectibles and pre-orders.

 See the Sights

 Every convention has plenty to do, but if the fluorescent lighting and the noise in the big hall starts to get to you, venture outside the convention center to see what else the city has to offer.

 Spend the Night

-Groupon always has a travel coupon that will slash your costs.
-Hotels.com, in particular, has a sale that lets you save 50% off hotels worldwide.
+Groupon always has a hotel coupon that will slash your costs.
+The Groupon for Hotels.com, in particular, has a sale that lets you save about 50% off hotels worldwide.